cmckenz87/ArcsFates/userGuide/docs/B-Fates/12-Pirate.md

         [![Rumors of the Haven](12/piece_0_1.jpg){ width="33%" }](12/piece_0_1.jpg){ data-lightbox="1" } [![Sharing Rumors](12/piece_0_0.jpg){ width="33%" }](12/piece_0_0.jpg){ data-lightbox="1" }

-*The True Rumors show the cluster and ID symbol of the Pirate Haben, which you must hide.
+*The True Rumors show the cluster and ID symbol of the Pirate Haven, which you must hide.
 For example, placing the "Cluster Correct" Rumor on a planet in cluster 5 and the "Symbol Correct" Rumor on a triangle planet in cluster 2 means the Haven is secret at the 5-triangle planet.*